← Back to Support

 1. Download balenaEtcher (AppImage or .deb).

-3. Click Flash from file and select the .iso file.
+3. Click Flash from file and select the .img.gz file.
+Etcher decompresses it automatically.

 4. Click Select target and choose your USB drive.